17 Best Vegan Restaurants in Barcelona - 2026 Local’s Guide

 The flautas, however, are the best.
 A crispy crunch potato variety topped with fresh salad.
 I slather it in the homemade salsa.
 Delicious.

 Additionally, the margaritas are exceptional.
-I would like for them to add an actual spicy salsa to their mix, but otherwise this restaurant is great!
+I would love it if they added an actual spicy salsa to their mix, but otherwise this restaurant is great if you're craving vegan Mexican in Barcelona.

 The Vegan Corner